semrush/intergalactic/website/docs/components/auto-suggest/auto-suggest.md

 | AutoComplete | ❌                           | ✅                                      | ✅                                           | ✅                                          |
 | AutoSuggest  | ❌                           | ✅                                      | ❌                                           | ✅                                          |

-> If your search behavior differs from those described in the table, do not hesitate to drop us a line so we can update the guide.
+> If your search behavior differs from those described in the table, don’t hesitate to drop us a line so we can update the guide.

 @## Pattern composition